NerdDad1986/Jukebox/README.md

 Build:
 In this project I am utilizing:
-PINA as inputs from user buttons
+PINA as inputs from user buttons,
-PINB for output to speaker and lights
+PINB for output to speaker and lights,
-PINC and PIND for LCD display
+PINC and PIND for LCD display.

 Components:
 16 pin LCD display,